Nakamura in Kanji, Katakana and Hiragana - Zangyo-Ninja

 Uchiha, Uchiwa in Kanji, Katakana and Hiragana - Zangyo-Ninja

-Main Meaning of Uchiwa A tool used to fan oneself for cooling during summer or to shield against strong sunlight.
+Main Meaning of Uchiwa, It’s not just about the name of manga’s character or anime.
+A tool used to fan oneself for cooling during summer or to shield against strong sunlight.
 Generally circular, though some have unique shapes like shibu-uchiwa, kyo-uchiwa, or gunbai-uchiwa.
-Introduced to Japan from China during the Nara period, its use among the imperial court and nobility is evident from Shosoin relics, … Read More
+Introduced to Japan from China during the Nara period, its use … Read More

 vector